apache/druid/docs/tutorials/tutorial-sql-query-view.md

 4. In the query results pane, click **Chrome** anywhere it appears in the **browser** column then click **Filter on: browser = 'Chrome'** to filter the results.

-In this tutorial you only use the **Demo 1** query.
-You can explore the other tabs to see examples of queries that ingest, transform, and query sample data.

 ## Run aggregate queries

+[Aggregate functions](../querying/sql-aggregations.md) allow you to perform a calculation on a set of values and return a single value.

-In this section you run some aggregate queries and perform some operations on the query results.
+In this section you run some queries using aggregate functions and perform some operations on the results, using shortcut features designed to help you build your query.

 1. Open a new query tab.